joakimtoe/thingy52_hass_mqtt_sensor/README.md

 LE Scan ...
 E2:16:3A:FD:67:46 Thingy
 ```
+2. Open `config.json` with `nano config.json`
-2. Remove ':' and add `e2163afd6746` to the `config.json` parameter `thingy_white_list`.
+2. Remove ':' from the device address and add it (with this format `e2163afd6746`) to the parameter `thingy_white_list` in the `config.json` file.
 Or remove `thingy_white_list` completly to connect to all discovered Thingy:52's.
 3. Change `mqtt_url`, `mqtt_username` and `mqtt_password` according to your MQTT Broker.
 See Home-Assitant configuration chapter if in doubt.
 If you are using Home-Assitant's embedded MQTT broker see [this page](https://home-assistant.io/docs/mqtt/broker/#embedded-broker).

 ### Run
-To run the script: `sudo node thingy_hass_mqtt.js`.
+To run the script: `sudo node thingy_hass_mqtt.js`

 ### Autorun
-1. Create a new systemd service `sudo nano /etc/systemd/system/thingy-hass-mqtt.service`.
+1. Create a new systemd service `sudo nano /etc/systemd/system/thingy-hass-mqtt.service`
 2. Then copy/paste the following into the service file:
 ```
 [Unit]